hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/__init__.md

 **Variables:**

-* `MODE = 'dev'`:  A string variable defining a mode (likely for development or production).
+* ``:  A string variable defining a mode (likely for development or production).
 This variable is not used in this particular file but might be used elsewhere in the project.

 **Potential Errors or Improvements:**